Statute of limitations: Canada

 Summary conviction offences have a limitation period of 12 months.

-Indictable (serious) offences such as fraud, serious theft, murder, kidnapping, aggravated assault, sexual assault, arson, bribery, perjury, do not have a limitation period.
+Indictable (serious) offences such as fraud, serious theft, murder, kidnapping, arson, bribery, perjury, do not have a limitation period.
 A defendant can be charged at any future date.
-In sexual abuse cases in particular, men and women have been charged and convicted up to five decades after the abuse had been committed.
+In sexual abuse cases in particular, men and women have been charged and convicted more than 40 years after the abuse had been committed.

 Civil law limitations vary by province.
 In Ontario, this is governed by the Limitations Act, 2002.

 Finland

 In Finland, the authority of a prosecuting official to bring charges for a crime expires after a set period of time has passed since the act.
 This period is 20, 10, 5, or 2, years depending on the seriousness of the offence.
 Offences punishable with life imprisonment, such as murder and treason, do not expire.
 Sexual offences committed against minors do not expire before the victim reaches 23 or 28 years of age, depending on the nature of the offence.